North Miami Beach Intracoastal Master Plan

 The Planning and Zoning Board approved the development agreement and zoning changes on July 13, 2020.

-The City Commission approved the first reading of the development agreement and zoning changes September 24, 2020.
+The City Commission approved the first reading of the development agreement and zoning changes September 24, 2020 and the second reading on October 20.
+The project was reconsidered after the October 20th hearing with a final hearing and approval on November 10.

 Timeline of Public Process